Fiddle Leaf Fig Plants for Sale Online

 While these plants may be beautiful, Fiddle Leaf Figs are mildly toxic to pets and humans if the leaves are ingested.
 Depending on the behavior of your pet and if they are known for interacting with plants, a Fiddle Leaf Fig Tree may not be the best choice for your home.
 However, smaller variations of this plant can be placed on elevated shelves or furniture where it would be out of reach and harms way from your pet.

 Fiddle Leaf Figs do not like to be moved—if necessary to move your plant, be prepared for some leaf drop until it is acclimated again in approximately 2-3 weeks.
-This also happens after the shipping process, but it is completely normal and once acclimated to its new home the leaves will stop falling and new leaves will appear.
-The reason we bring this up here is because you may want to hold off from buying a fiddle leaf fig until you find a more long term home.
+This also happens after the shipping process, but it is completely normal, and once acclimated to its new home the leaves will stop falling and new leaves will appear.
+The reason we bring this up here is that you may want to hold off from buying a fiddle leaf fig until you find a more long term home.

 If you buy this plant in a smaller pot, keep in mind that it will eventually reach tree size.
 If this intimidates you, rest assured that they are slow-growing.
 Nonetheless, it’s important to map out the space in your home for where you want it to fit.
 If you opt for a tree, it is a substantial specimen that will take up space.
 Tree variations add instant impact achieving a more eye-catching look.
 If you're concerned with your ability to grow this plant, start with a smaller plant and get a feel for it.
 You can always purchase a larger specimen once you hone your skills.
 Smaller plants also make great desk plants and you'll be the envy of the office.